Beneficial Owner Configuration Guide

 Ownership in mother (ownership+control)

 In order for this model to yield any results, it must be combined with the model(s) integrated and/or integrated-vr.
 Which of these two models are active, and with what thresholds, determines the ownership part of this model definition.
-The control part is resolved using Voting Power, with the same threshold for control as the controlmodel (threshold_control).
+The control part is resolved using Voting Power, with the same threshold for control as the control model (threshold_control).
 A person becomes beneficial owner in a customer if the person 1) has sufficient ownership in a single company to become beneficial owner in this company, and 2) this company controls the customer.
+This model ensures that if a person is beneficial owner in the mother of a corporate group, this person will be BO in the entire group.

 When calling the /v2/beneficial endpoint, this model is specified by the name ownership+control. threshold_integrated and threshold_integrated_vr are relevant for determining ownership, threshold_control for determining control.